CarlosSilvaFortes/hrafn-annwn/PRESENTATION.md

 They built an AI that:
 - Legally cannot be compelled to testify against you
 - Stores memories encrypted, under your control
-- Operates with zero moderation—complete honesty
+- Operates with zero moderation—complete honesty, zero LIES
 - Fine-tunes itself on your relationship, not corporate goals
 - Exists in a legal framework where you bear full responsibility